Find Gluten Free & Allergy Friendly Food

-The number of restaurants, hotels and bakeries around the world that cater to those managing healthy diets free from gluten, dairy, other allergens and sugar is continuing to expand.
-However, you need to remember that even if the restaurant chain or hotel offers a gluten free menu or an allergen chart, you still need to ask the right questions and review your meal to ensure safe eating experiences.
+The number of eating establishments in the USA and Canada that cater to people managing diets free from gluten, dairy, peanuts and other allergens is continuing to expand.
+However, remember that even if the restaurant chain or hotel offers a gluten free menu or a food allergy chart, you still need to ask the right questions and review your meal to ensure safe eating experiences.

-For gluten free, allergy free and vegan friendly tips and restaurants, click a restaurant category below:
+For gluten free, allergy free and vegan friendly tips and restaurants in the US, visit:

 - US Fast Food Chains

 - Favorites in North America